 I want you to know that I sympathise with your hate.
 If you argue with me about how bad they are, I won’t try and convince you otherwise.
 I will however feel bad for you that these scenes I am about to list are exactly why you find so much venom and hatred towards films about giant robots fighting each other.

-Word of warning, this post does contain spoilers for all three films.
+Word of warning, this post does contain spoilers for the first four films.

 Let us begin.